My Simple Street Workout to Keep My Body Fit

 Before the beginning of the last 5th round, I rest for about 5 minutes.
 After pull-ups until muscle failure, I rest as much as I need, usually not more than 5 min, then I do chest deeps until muscle failure, then rest for 1-2 min and I do hanging leg hip raises until my abs failure.
 That's it.

-And in regard to leg training.
-I live on the fifth floor and I don't use the elevator.
-So walking up stairs is an exercise for my legs.
-Sometimes, to make it more intense, I walk upstairs fast or skip every second step and step up on every third one.
+And when it comes to legs, well, I live on the fifth floor and I never take the elevator.
+So, walking up those stairs is my leg workout right there.
+Sometimes, to make it a little tougher, I'll walk up them fast or skip a step and go up every other one, or even every third one.

 I hope someone may find my experience useful.